March 15, 2019

 Installation of powder coated PEI steel sheets are easy and minimal, but also crucial for successful 3D printing.
 Check out the steps we’ve laid out below on how to properly install this powder coated PEI steel sheet onto your printer.
 The execution of some steps will vary for every user due to different printers using different methods, but the general path we walk you through is universal for all users.

-Please note that this 9.5” x 10” steel sheet only works with print beds that are magnetic or have a magnetic base attached to it.
+Please note that this powder coated PEI steel sheets only work with print beds that are magnetic or have a magnetic base attached to it.
 If your print bed does not already have a magnetic base, you can find attachable magnetic base systems we carry here.
-We recommend only using this steel sheet with printers that are able to fit the 9.5” x 10” steel sheet within its enclosure/frame.
+We recommend measuring your print bed size before purchasing one of the sizes we carry.

 Once you’ve determined which of the 3 examples above matches how your printer is currently extruding filament, refer to the following: